 Make a Friend Day is on February 11, but I think it’s more important to take care of the friendships you already have, so I wanted to take this time to talk about that.

 To know me, is to know that I consider community one of the most essential pieces of our well-being.
 Oxford defines community as 1) A group of people living in the same place or having a particular characteristic in common; or 2) A feeling of fellowship with others, as a result of sharing common attitudes, interests and goals.

-I’ve said many times that my community quite global in nature, and that is because I believe we all have so much more in common than differences.
-My community includes friends across the U.S. and around the world.
+I’ve said many times that my community is quite global in nature, and that is because I believe we all have so much more in common than differences.
+I am blessed with a community across the U.S. and around the world.
 In the center of that community are those that I have the honor to call friends.

 So it may surprise you to know that we are about as far apart politically as two people can get.
 Yet, we’ve made it work.
 We’ve had a few “challenging” times, and the past few years have been especially tough, but we’ve managed to remain friends.
 Mostly by agreeing to avoid politics.
 Sure it comes up sometimes, but we navigate through it.
 I know avoidance is not always the best solution, and someday maybe that will change, but it works for us right now.

 What it comes down to is this: she’s an important person in my life and our friendship is bigger than our differences.
 I suspect she feels the same.
 Friendships can be fragile, and require tending from both parties to be at their best.

 So, what can you do to strengthen and otherwise tend to these important relationships?
 Here are some thoughts:

 Call, email, or (my favorite) send an old-fashioned snail mail letter or card.
 Let them know you’re thinking of them.

 Think about what your friend needs right now.
 What challenges are you facing?
 How can you help?
 Let them know you’re available and concerned.